cheka2893/InterviewApp/README.md

 - I didn't use any Third party library for the app, I decide to make everything from scratch.

+- No Image found added to the project:
+When the list item that is being loaded doesn't have an image, it will show a dummy image with the text "No Image to Show".

 I hope you like it,